orzechowskid/eslint-plugin-typelint/.github/ISSUE_TEMPLATE/bug_report.md

 you can run the command `eslint --print-config <my_source_file.js>` and then paste the configuration for the specific rule in question.

 **package versions**
-please include what version of eslint and typeline you're using.
+please include the versions of eslint and typelint you're using.

 **issue checklist**